PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * **Crazy Enchantments** - Optional - Some support is provided for Crazy Enchantments, but it may not be at 100% in all areas.
 This is an open source project and supports Spigot 1.8 through 1.16.
 [https://www.spigotmc.org/resources/crazy-enchantments.16470/](https://www.spigotmc.org/resources/crazy-enchantments.16470/)

+* **RevEnchants** - Prison now supports RevEnchants through their ExplosiveEvent and JackHammerEvent!
+To enable prison to work better with RevEnchants, you can enable it within the `autoFeaturesConfig.yml` file.
+Prison supports RevEnchants v11.2 or newer.
+It may work with older versions, but if there are issues, we cannot provide support if the older version of RevEnchants is missing either of the events.

 * **Zenchantments** - Optional - Some support is provided for zen, but it may not be 100%.
 More work needs to be done to improve the integration in to prison.
 This is an open source project.
 It identifies that it supports spigot 1.9 through 1.14 (different versions).  [https://www.spigotmc.org/resources/zenchantments.12948/](https://www.spigotmc.org/resources/zenchantments.12948/).